UW-Madison School of Education Grand Challenges present a Meet-Up to discuss:

 Proposals will be reviewed and Engage grants will be awarded at the beginning of the 2017-18 academic year.

-Transform teams will have the opportunity to work with videographers to create a visual representation of their work to be presented at a UW-Madison School of Education Gala event in early 2018, where local and national experts will form a panel of judges.
+Transform teams will have the opportunity to work with UW-Madison MFA students to create a visual representation of their work to be presented at a School of Education Poster Fair.

 Presentations and proposals will be reviewed and Transform grants will be awarded in early 2018.